 Frequently asked questions

-Cladwell if you want AI-driven daily outfit cards from a fifty-to-one-hundred item capsule (paid from $7.99/mo or $59.99/yr).
+Cladwell if you want AI-driven daily outfit cards from a small capsule (Premium $7.99/mo; free tier has 5 AI messages/mo).
 Stylebook if you want manual control and one-time pricing ($4.99 once, iOS).
-They solve different problems.
-Cladwell automates the daily decision; Stylebook gives you the tools and you decide.
+They solve different problems — Cladwell automates the daily decision; Stylebook gives you the tools and you decide.

-PutTogether for daily outfit recommendations (weather-aware, illustrated avatar, city-aware).
-Whering for sustainability tracking and design.
-The two are complementary more than competitive, and many users run both.
+PutTogether for the daily outfit recommendation (weather-aware, watercolor avatar, city-aware).
+Whering for the sustainability dashboard, the cost-per-wear math, and the resale routing.
+The two are more complementary than competitive — sustainability-led users who also want a daily card sometimes run both.

 Is Stylebook still worth using in 2026?

 Yes, for the right kind of user.
-The fully manual approach has not been outdone in the seventeen years since launch.
-Users who want total control and a single $4.99 payment still find Stylebook unmatched.
+The fully manual approach has not been outdone in the 15+ years since launch.
+Users who want total control, a single $4.99 payment, and the deepest manual catalog tools in the field still find Stylebook unmatched.

 Which of these four apps has the best AI?